Microsoft Office 365 security best practices for business

 Microsoft’s IAM solution lets you set up digital identities for all Office users.

 IAM also allows you to manage authorization options for all users.
 Admins can set privileges based on roles or individual requirements.
-This limits app access to users with appropriate permissions, so unauthorized outsiders won’t be able to intrude.
+This limits app access to users with appropriate permissions.
+Unauthorized outsiders won’t be able to intrude.

 2. Information security